Videojs Download Button

 </script>

-And here's how you can catch downloadVideo event with current video source parameters.
-Depending on your preferences, you can send the video id or video url to server-side file with function to force video download.
+And here's how you can catch the downloadVideo event with the current video source parameters.
+Depending on your preferences, you can send the video ID or video url to a server-side file with a function to force video download.

 Code snippet